kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_creation.md

 	--pipeline yourPipelineName

 # Report to a Kosli pipeline that an artifact with a provided fingerprint (sha256) has been created
-kosli pipeline artifact report creation \
+kosli pipeline artifact report creation ANOTHER_FILE.txt \
 	--api-token yourApiToken \
 	--build-url https://exampleci.com \
 	--commit-url https://github.com/YourOrg/YourProject/commit/yourCommitShaThatThisArtifactWasBuiltFrom \